nhsconnect/digital-referrals/pages/getstarted/getstarted_get_connected.md

 ## Unblocking IP addresses ##

-If you want to unblock certain IP addresses as part of this process, please reach out to NHS e-RS Partners.
+If you want to unblock certain IP addresses as part of this process, please reach out to the Platforms Support Desk (platforms.supportdesk@nhs.net).

 ## Using existing smartcards ##